pmieten/MietexVueStarter/README.md

 ### Tailwind CSS

 [Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework that provides low-level utility classes to build custom designs without leaving your HTML.
 It promotes a highly productive workflow and ensures consistency across the application.

+### i18next

+[ Nuxt i18n](https://i18n.nuxtjs.org/) is a powerful internationalization framework that provides a complete solution for translating your web applications.
+It supports various features like pluralization, formatting, and interpolation, making it easy to manage multilingual content across your application.

 ## Setup